 Comment #23.
 It would be helpful if the variance rule were to specify where multiple discharger and waterbody variances should be memorialized.
 It would make sense to add waterbody variances to the basin-specific water quality standards; perhaps individual and multiple discharger variances should be assigned their own section within Division 41.
 This may also avoid confusion between multiple discharger and waterbody variances.

 Response.
-Individual variances are adopted by order and therefore would not be memorialized in Oregon Administrative Rules.
+Multiple discharger and waterbody variances are rulemakings that revise the Oregon Administrative Rules.
 DEQ wishes to maintain flexibility for where multiple discharger and waterbody variances are memorialized.
 However, DEQ’s rule does state that the agency will publish a list of all variances.
 DEQ is proposing to amend the rule to state that this list will be maintained on the department’s website.

 DEQ did not make any changes in response to this comment.